Planning and zoning staff assist residents and businesses with zoning interpretations, site plan reviews, subdivisons, and annexations.

 Development within the City of Wood Dale is guided by a number of official planning documents:

-- Zoning regulations can be found within Chapter 17 of the Municipal Code, the Unified Development Ordinance.
+- Zoning regulations can be found within Chapter 17 of the Municipal Code, the Unified Development Ordinance (UDO).
 The Zoning Map shows the specific zoning designation of every property within the City.

-- Long-term land use is governed by the City's 1997 Comprehensive Plan and the 2003 Comprehensive Plan Supplement.
+- Long-term land use is governed by the City's new Comprehensive Plan that was adopted August 2, 2018.
 The recommended future land uses for every parcel within the City can be found on the Future Land Use Plan exhibit.
-(A new Comprehensive Plan is currently underway.
-Join the discussion at www.WoodDalePlan.com.)

 The City's redevelopment efforts are currently focused on two main areas: the downtown and the Thorndale Corporate Corridor.
 In 2013, the City adopted a Downtown Vision Plan with ideas for improving the traditional central business district (centered around the intersection of Irving Park and Wood Dale Roads).